-Description of Activity Task Frequency Inspector Inspection Documentation working face for proper disposal.
-Mud and Debris Cleaned from Public Roads Inspect public roads for evidence of mud and debris tracked from the site.
-Daily during periods of inclement weather Site Manager or Designee Complete documentation and place in SOR Fire Extinguishers/ Firefighting Equipment Inspect all fire extinguishers and/or firefighting equipment, promptly repair or replace defective equipment.
-Annually Site Manager or Designee Properly mark tags on fire extinguishers, document results of equipment inspections, place in SOR Markers and Benchmarks Inspect markers and benchmarks for damage.
+Description of Activity Task Frequency Inspector Inspection Documentation On-site Litter Collection Inspect site for litter.
+Collect litter on a daily basis and return to the working face for proper disposal.
+Daily Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR Mud and Debris Cleaned from Public Roads Inspect public roads for evidence of mud and debris tracked from the site.
+Daily during periods of inclement weather Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR Fire Extinguishers/ Firefighting Equipment Inspect all fire extinguishers and/or firefighting equipment, promptly repair or replace defective equipment.
+Annually Director of Solid Waste Management, Site Manager, or Designee Properly mark tags on fire extinguishers, document results of equipment inspections, place in SOR Markers and Benchmarks Inspect markers and benchmarks for damage.
 Replace markers that are removed or destroyed within 15 days of removal or destruction.
-Monthly Site Manager or Designee Complete documentation and place in SOR Roadway Regrading Inspect on-site access roadways to ensure a clean and safe condition.
-As needed or Quarterly Site Manager or Designee Complete documentation and place in SOR Site Signs Inspect all site signs for damage, general location, and accuracy of posted information.
-Weekly Site Manager or Designee Complete documentation and place in SOR Ponded Water Inspect site for potential ponding and ponded water.
+Monthly Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR Roadway Regrading Inspect on-site access roadways to ensure a clean and safe condition.
+As needed or Quarterly Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR Site Signs Inspect all site signs for damage, general location, and accuracy of posted information.
+Weekly Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR Ponded Water Inspect site for potential ponding and ponded water.
 Fill and grade low areas as soon as practical.
-Weekly Site Manager or Designee Complete documentation and place in SOR
+Weekly Director of Solid Waste Management, Site Manager, or Designee Complete documentation and place in SOR